Most investors own stocks in their portfolio with the expectation to build wealth while also getting dividend income.

 Please remember that I am not in any way recommending HP.
 I don’t give investment advice.

-Again, if you’re invested in stocks anyway, you already have the risk from being in stocks.
+Remember, if you’re invested in stocks, anyway, you already have the risk from being in stocks.

 HP could go broke tomorrow as covered below.
 Always do your own research and invest only in what makes sense for you.